Flavianbraga/Simulation-of-confined-hydrocarbons-and-water-/README.md

   gmx mdrun -v -deffnm em
   ```

-The next steps are minimization and production and depend on the intensity of the electric force field to be applied.
+The next steps are minimization and production and depend on the intensity of the electric force field to be applied, changing the .mdp file.
 For exemple, for 7.5 V/nm:

 ```console
   gmx grompp -f nvt_7.5ef.mdp -c em.gro -p topol.top -o nvt_out_0ef.tpr -n index_xy.ndx -r confined_xy.gro